 What Types of Banks are there in the United States?

-Savings and Loans: Savings and loan associations specialize in accepting savings, deposits, and making mortgage and other loans.
+Savings and loan associations specialize in accepting savings, deposits, and making mortgages and other loans.

-Online banks: Online banks operate entirely online and do not offer physical brick and mortar locations for you to manage your finances at.
+Online banks operate entirely online and do not offer physical brick-and-mortar locations for you to manage your finances at.
 These are becoming more popular as our world becomes more digitized.

 How do banks in the United States work?

 Although there are a variety of different kinds of banks, most operate in the same way by doing the same thing.

 First, you must understand that a bank is a business at the end of the day and that they need to make money too.
 We explain how below!